Tools to make remote collaboration with your team a breeze

-Mariia: ScreenHero is a pair programming tool for discussions which cannot be conducted using Skype.
+Mariia: ScreenHero is a pair programming tool for discussions that cannot be conducted using Skype.
 Pair programming can be used for teaching a Junior Developer or Remote Developer, but it primarily exists to improve speed and code quality.

 Tristan: Is it the case that when work is outsourced to a junior developer in offshore/nearshore countries, this developer will need to be brought up to speed with how the code base operates.
-Hence, you need something like ScreenHero to get everyone synchronised.
+Hence, you need something like ScreenHero to get everyone synchronized.

-Mariia: In cases where a senior / middle developer codes, junior developers can watch and learn through observation, ScreenHero may be used to get all developers onto the same page on the code base.
+Mariia: In cases where a senior/middle developer codes, junior developers can watch and learn through observation, ScreenHero may be used to get all developers onto the same page on the codebase.

-But it can also be used for collaborative work either on difficult/new tasks, or in order to make the code more flexible and clean.
+But it can also be used for collaborative work either on difficult/new tasks or in order to make the code more flexible and clean.

 For example, you know 50% of the solution for task A, and I know 50% of the solution.
 Together we have 80% of the solution and start working together on it.
-Today I am watching you code and suggesting my edits, tomorrow you.
+Today I am watching your code and suggesting my edits, tomorrow you.
 This way we’re mentoring each other and create the code together.